 Courtesy of Wally S., Wally’s Market Garden, Pleasantdale SK

-Pricing has always been an important part of our training, and I always emphasize that SPIN farmers should never take it as fixed.
+Getting good pricing takes innovative thinking.
+Never take pricing as something that is fixed.
 Fixed pricing is more common to larger scales of production.
-As a farmer selling directly to the public, you have the ability to vary your pricing according to what’s available or scarce at market, the volume of your production, and your needs.
+As a farmer selling directly to the public, you have the ability to vary your pricing according to what’s available at market, the volume of your production, and your income needs.

 – you need to capture whatever percent of the market that is willing to pay you what your produce is worth, not the largest percent of the market